Alfresco/docs-alfresco/process-services/latest/using/workflows.md

 5. Enter details for the workflow in the General section.

       * In the **Message** field describe the task requirements, such as Please review the attached content.
 This should clearly explain to the user what they are expected to do.
-This text displays in the My Tasks dashlet for the workflow task.
+This text displays in My Tasks for the workflow task.
 	  * Select a **Priority** setting for the task.
         > **Note:**  By default, the priority is set to **Medium**.
 	  * Select a **Due** date for the task.